The Best Way to See the Black Hills When Time Is Limited

 - learn about the rich history of each area.

-For example, it was in Deadwood where Wild Bill Hickock got shot holding aces and eights, now known as the dead man's hand, and it is in Sturgis where the famous annual motorcycle rally began decades ago.
+For example, it was in Deadwood where Wild Bill Hickock got shot holding aces and eights, now known as the dead man's hand.
+He is buried in Mt.
+Moriah Cemetery which is located just outside of town.
+He lies right next to Calamity Jane, another famous historical figure who was in love with him back in the day.

-On the way to visit Keystone and Hill City, tourists can visit thgreat monuments of Mt.
+On the way to visit Keystone and Hill City, tourists can visit the great monuments of Mt.
 Rushmore and The Crazy Horse Memorial.

-They can also head up the hill from Deadwood, to view the famous Homestake Mine in the town of Lead.
-(When it was still operating, this mine produced 40 million troy ounces of gold an was the largest and deepest gold mine in North America!)
+They can also head up the hill to do some gaming in Deadwood, or go on up to view the famous Homestake Mine in the town of Lead.
+(When it was still operating, this mine produced 40 million troy ounces of gold and was the largest and deepest gold mine in North America!)

-Every one of these towns drips with western history, much of which is on display in its many museums.
+Every one of these towns drips with western history, much of which is on display in its many museums, however seeing most of them takes time.

 Deadwood is one of our all time favorite places to visit because it takes you back to a time when the West was wild, and some of the most famous people in history were alive

-- Calamity Jane and Wild Bill Hickok rest side by side in Mt.MoriahCemetery,
+- Calamity Jane and Wild Bill Hickok lived there,

 - Number 10 Saloon (where Wild Bill got shot) is still open,

-- The Bullock Hotel is open for business and
+- The famous Bullock Hotel is open for business and

 - there are small museums and historical artifacts everywhere that show visitors how people lived back in the day.